KevinSalina/Litebrary/README.md

 * Cleaner book card layout.
 * More options for user to search or sort books.
-* Use Firebase to store book data instead of localStorage
+* Use Firebase to store book data instead of localStorage.

 ## Author